Defending Clients Throughout El Paso County

 The filing of that motion was based on a minor technicality that was identified after we thoroughly reviewed the discovery and found the state’s actions that did not meet a required timeline.
 While the motion to suppress was not subsequently heard, we were given the opportunity to plea to an information, thereby reducing the penalties.
 The defendant was able to escape the mandatory minimum sentence and not required to cooperate with the Government under a 5K1.1 agreement to do so.

 Whether you are facing state or federal, misdemeanor or felony charges, the Benjamin Law Firm knows how to build the best line of defense.
 We are keenly aware that a prison sentence is a frightening prospect and the impact on your future can be dramatic.
 When the odds are stacked against you, we know how to balance the scales of justice.

 Trying cases is our specialty, and we will leverage our well-honed courtroom skills to mount an aggressive attack against the prosecution’s case.
 By working with a Board Certified criminal defense attorney like Brock Benjamin, you can rest assured that a dedicated advocate is in your corner, working to preserve your freedom.
 Call our office today or complete the convenient online contact form to set up a consultation.
+We serve all of Texas including El Paso County, Anthony, Clint, Horizon, and San Elizario.
 Se Habla Espanol.